CGJennings/se3docs/docs/um-release-notes.md

 ##### Interop with Java classes

 - Java arrays are concat spreadable
-- Java `Iterable`s can be used in JS for-of loops
+- Java `Iterable`s can be used in JS `for`-`of` loops
-- lookup Java list elements with array syntax `list[i]`, read `size()` using `.length`, remove with `delete `/`length`
+- look up Java list elements with array syntax `list[i]`, read `size()` using `.length`, remove with `delete `/`length`
 - `JSON.stringify` will create string/number/boolean entries from equivalent Java types, and convert Java collections and arrays to JS arrays; maps will convert to JS objects (using string keys only)

 #### Experimental TypeScript support updates

 - The startup time for the TypeScript services thread has been reduced to a reasonable duration (about a second, down from 2&ndash;3 minutes when warnings are enabled).
 - When a `.js` file with a matching `.ts` source is opened in the editor, it will be treated as read-only.
-- After transpiling a `.ts` file, the matching `.js` file editor (if open) will automatically update.
+- After transpiling a `.ts` file, a matching `.js` file editor will automatically update.
 - Basic syntax highlighting (tokenizer) and formatter support in code editors.

 ### Bug fixes

+- **Dark theme fixes** the following UI elements have been improved for dark themes:
+  - document tab icons are more visible in dark themes
+  - plug-in installation notes
+  - plug-in overviews in the plug-in manager and catalogue
+  - the catalogue relaunch warning message
+  - the instruction text when editing a text box in the deck editor
+  - the find field in the component area of the deck editor
+  - help buttons with text did not use the theme's link colour
-- The **File/Open Recent** menu listed deleted files.
-A side effect of this is that deleted projects would be listed under the wrong section.
+- The **File/Open Recent** menu listed deleted files, and a side effect of this is that deleted projects would be listed under the wrong section.
+Projects and documents are now kept in separate recent file lists.
+The old list will be converted automatically, but the recent file list may be wrong for a few seconds on the first time you launch Strange Eons after updating.
 - When editing class maps, tile sets, and silhouette files, the code editor would incorrectly indicate that a colon `:` could be used to separate keys from values.
-- The plug-in installation notes, plug-in overviews in the plug-in manager and catalogue, and catalogue relaunch warning message are now themeable and have proper dark defaults for dark themes.
-- On Windows, the installer added the console version of Strange Eons to the start menu with the same name as the standard version.
+- The Windows installer for version 3.3 added the console version of Strange Eons to the start menu with the same name as the standard version.
-- Help buttons with text did not use the theme's link colour.

 ## 3.2 (build 4202)